-Contracted labor costs will be charged at the hourly rate of \$48.90 (6 times the state minimum hourly wage of \$8.15)
+Contracted labor costs will be charged at an hourly rate not exceeding 6 times the state minimum hourly wage

 A labor cost will not be charged for the search, examination, review and the deletion and separation of exempt from nonexempt information unless failure to charge a fee would result in unreasonably high costs to the City.
 Costs are unreasonably high when they are excessive and beyond the normal or usual amount for those services compared to the City's usual FOIA requests, because of the nature of the request in the particular instance.
 The City must specifically identify the nature of the unreasonably high costs in writing.